Adnan Syed asks Maryland appellate court to reconsider decision to reinstate murder conviction

 Many legal observers expected Syed to appeal the ruling to the Supreme Court of Maryland, and his legal team’s request that the lower court reconsider its decision doesn’t preclude them from asking the state’s high court to take up the case, said Andrew D. Levy, a veteran appellate lawyer.

+“It’s always hard to convince a judge to overrule themself,” Klepper said.
+But, he added, motions like Syed’s are most often successful “when they convince the court that there are public policy ramifications they had not considered.
+And that’s the argument that’s being made here.”

-The three-judge panel could deny the motion without hearing from Young Lee’s lawyers, but the judges won’t grant the motion without requesting a response, Levy said.
+The three-judge panel could deny the motion without hearing from Young Lee’s lawyers, but the judges won’t grant the motion without requesting a response, Levy and Klepper said.

 Convicted of murder in 2000 and sentenced to life in prison, Syed spent 23 years behind bars before he walked free in September.
 The Sept.
 19 hearing considered a motion to throw out his conviction filed by city prosecutors, which was the product of a year-long probe into his case conducted alongside Suter, after she approached the Baltimore State’s Attorney’s Office with hopes of modifying Syed’s sentence.

-Prosecutors cited the revelation of two men considered suspects in Lee’s killing two decades ago, who they said were known to their predecessors but not disclosed to Syed’s defense lawyers — a violation of Syed’s constitutional rights, they said, that prevented him from getting a fair trial.
+Prosecutors cited the revelation of two men considered suspects in Lee’s killing two decades ago, men they said were known to their predecessors but not disclosed to Syed’s defense lawyers — a violation of Syed’s constitutional rights, they argued, that prevented him from getting a fair trial.

 Faced with an uncontested request to throw out Syed’s conviction, Phinn ordered him freed and gave prosecutors 30 days to decide whether to retry him or dismiss his charges.
 Within that window, attorneys for Young Lee noted their intent to appeal Phinn’s ruling.
 But before the appellate court responded, then-Baltimore State’s Attorney Marilyn Mosby dropped Syed’s charges.